vasilakisfil/Introspected-REST/README.md

 > --- Roy Fielding
 >

-If your Media Type is very weak (like `application/json`) and you need functionality that the Media Type does not describe then you need to define another Media Type which will describe the new semantics and wait until client(s) incorporate the new Media Type changes.
+If our Media Type is very weak (like `application/json`) and we need functionality that the Media Type does not describe then we need to define another Media Type which will describe the new semantics and wait until client(s) incorporate the new Media Type changes.

-Breaking your Media Type's semantics, or just extending them with new functionality, will have exactly the same result for the client: not self-descriptive messages that will require out-of-band information, like documentation.
+Breaking our Media Type's semantics, or just extending them with new functionality, will have exactly the same result for the client: not self-descriptive messages that will require out-of-band information, like documentation.

 ### 4.5.
 Hypertext as the engine of application state (HATEOAS)